marcorentap/preText/README.md

 is introduced."
 ```

-Or even without the quotes...
+Or even without the quotes, and treat the whole file as a string literal identified by the filename...